vrettasm/PyStarPSO/README.md

 **Pylint score: 9.50 / 10**

+## Introduction
+Particle Swarm Optimization (PSO) is a computational method inspired by the social behavior of birds.
+It is utilized for solving optimization problems by simulating a group of individuals or "particles", that move through a multidimensional search space to find optimal solutions.
+Each particle adjusts its position based on its own experience (cognitive component) and that of its neighboring particles (social component), effectively sharing information about the quality of various solutions.
+PSO is widely applied across various fields, including engineering, finance, and artificial intelligence, due to its simplicity and effectiveness in converging towards optimal solutions in complex problem spaces.

-## Algorithms
+## Overview

-This repository implements a collection of particle swarm optimization algorithms in Python3 programming language.

-The current toolkit offers the following PSO implementations (with supported options):
+The current toolkit offers a comprehensive suite of Particle Swarm Optimization (PSO) implementations designed to handle a variety of variable types, breaking through the original PSO limitations that restricted it to continuous (floating-point) variables.
+The library includes multiple PSO algorithm variations (with supported options):

 | **Algorithm**                                                    | **Var.
 Type(s)** | **Adapt parameters** | **G_best** | **FIPSO** | **Multimodal** | **Parallel** |
 |:-----------------------------------------------------------------|:----------------:|:--------------------:|:----------:|:---------:|:--------------:|:------------:|